TundraSoft/deno/.github/PULL_REQUEST_TEMPLATE.md

 ------------------------------

- - [ ] I confirm that i have tested the changes done in this PR and also confirm that I have stuck to the coding guidelines
+ - [ ] I confirm that i have tested the changes done in this PR and also confirm that I have stuck to the coding guidelines as specified in

 ------------------------------